-As of December 31, 2021, there was RMB12,940 in total unrecognized compensation cost related to non-vested stock options, which is expected to be recognized over a weighted average period of 1.91 years.
+Total share-based compensation cost for the Share Options amounted to RMB6,855 for the year ended December 31, 2022.
+As of December 31, 2022, there was RMB4,886 in total unrecognized compensation cost, net of estimated forfeitures, related to non-vested stock options, which is expected to be recognized over a weighted average period of 1.27 years.